gnodi/danf/README.md

 If you want to contribute, here is a not limited list of how to do:

 - Fork the project on [github](https://github.com/gnodi/danf) and improve features, documentation, ...
 - Code your own module.
 In Danf, an application is a **danf module** and conversely.
-This way you can easily share your modules with other people simply using [npm](https://www.npmjs.com/).
+This way you can easily share your modules with other people simply using [npm](https://www.npmjs.com/)(here is a [list of available danf modules](resource/private/doc/modules.md)).
 - Participate to the community in asking questions in the issues or on stack overflow.

+> Danf is always improving.
+Keep an eye on its new versions and features!

 Documentation
 -------------